-The quantity of water from municipal supply is approximately 90% of the total water withdrawn, it is approximately 8% lower than last year's value.
-Water intensity (with respect to operating revenue) is 10% lower than last year, this is an improvement in efficiency.
-Operating revenue increased by 1% while the quantity of water withdrawn decreased by 9%.
+The quantity of water from municipal supply is approximately 90% of the total water withdrawn, it is approximately 9.14% lower than last year's value.
+Water intensity (with respect to operating revenue) is 2% higher than last year.
+Operating revenue decreased by 1% while the quantity of water withdrawn decreased by 9%.
+[Fixed row]